Kukanani/vision_msgs_examples/README.md

 # ROS Computer Vision Examples

+**This repository is not actively maintained.
+If you are interested in taking ownership or moving this repository, please create an issue on GitHub.
+Other issues will be closed.
+Thanks!**

+## About

 This package contains example detectors and classifiers that use a variety of different computer vision techniques.
 The main purpose of this package is to show the capabilities and standard use of the `vision_msgs` package.
 Another